snyk-community/sdr-bootstrap-prepack/README.md

 ### Brief tutorial

-It is needed to explain that this project is designed to work with Structor, wich has such a nice feature as the source code generators for React components.
-If you are not familiar with Structor, it is recommended to watch <a href="https://www.youtube.com/watch?v=AY65e6Ry_rY" target="_blank">this video</a> and <a href="https://www.youtube.com/watch?v=JLz8B0XJPyk" target="_blank">this video</a> before starting this tutorial.
+It is needed to explain that this project is designed to work with Structor, wich has such a nice feature as the source code generators for React components, and which we will use intensively in this tutorial.
+So, if you are not familiar with Structor, it is recommended to watch <a href="https://www.youtube.com/watch?v=AY65e6Ry_rY" target="_blank">this video</a> and <a href="https://www.youtube.com/watch?v=JLz8B0XJPyk" target="_blank">this video</a> before starting this tutorial.

 #### Three sources of components